 - Speech and language therapy are possible treatments for a language delay.

 A language delay is a communication disorder.
-A child is said to have a language delay if he or she does not meet the language developmental milestones for his or her age.
-Language may be developing, but it is at a slower rate than normal.
+Your child may have a language delay if they don’t meet the language developmental milestones for their age.
+Their language abilities may be developing at a slower rate than normal.
 They may have trouble expressing themselves or understanding others.
 Their delay may involve a combination of hearing, speech, and cognitive impairments.

 - not babbling by the age of 15 months

-- an inability to speak in short sentences by age three
+- an inability to speak in short sentences by the age of 3

 - difficulty following directions